-The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and rear access townhouses and provide additional regulations with respect to porches.
-The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys and maximum floorplate sizes of 750 and 800 square metres above certain tower heights.
+The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and rear access townhouses and provide additional regulations with respect to porches, setbacks, and bay or box windows.
+Apartment and mixed-use buildings will also be permitted with site-specific height, podium height, and balcony projection provisions.
+The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys, minimum non-residential floor areas adjacent to Threshing Mill Boulevard and Wheat Boom Drive, a maximum podium height of 26.0 metres, minimum tower separation distance of 25.0 m above 45 m in height, maximum balcony projections of 2.0 m, and maximum floorplate sizes of 750 and 800 square metres above certain tower heights.
 All other provisions of the TUC zone in Zoning By-law 2009-189 will continue to apply.